 Other steps?

-Decide where to start deliberation
+Decide where to start deliberation (Note that discussion on this was initiated in the 14 June WG call and WG members were asked to continue the discussion on the list before the call on 21 June; efforts will be made to agree on an approach in the 21 June meeting.)

 The Work Plan is designed to start with the purpose/privacy/data element questions but we need to decide how to do that; here are a couple of approaches to consider: